Table of Contents

 Here’s the Deal…

 Personal privacy is a very important issue for me.
-I am particularly concerned about the invasions of our privacy by the government along with the collaboration between the government and Big Tech companies like Google and Facebook (or Meta, now that Mark Zuckerberg envisions us all hanging out in virtual reality radiating our brains and eyeballs with electromagnetic frequencies).
+I am particularly concerned about the invasions of our privacy and censorship by the government in collusion with Big Tech companies like Google and Meta.

-Simply stated, this website’s use of cookies is necessary for me to be able to deliver this website and the empowering knowledge contained within to you.
-By using this website, you are agreeing to my privacy policy and terms of use.
+Simply stated, this website’s use of cookies is necessary for me to be able to deliver to you this website and the empowering knowledge contained within it.
+By using this website, you are agreeing to my Privacy Policy and Terms of Use.
 If you do not agree, do not use this website.

 https://www.jeremyrhammond.com/about/terms-of-use/